paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/britain_rebranded.markdown

 ![New British Airways Logo](/assets/images/essays/britain_rebranded/ba_logo.svg){: .l-align-right width="320"} Another company finding itself in the media spotlight was British Airways.
 Preferring to be known as BA, it instigated a 60 million pound corporate re-branding that ditched its familiar Union Flag tail fins and replaced them with a number of multicultural designs instead.
 These represented the diversity of their passengers and destinations and would position the airline as "the undisputed leader in world travel".

-{% figure "British Airways world 'tails'.
-The tail designs shown here represented Kalahari Desert, Scotland, England, Netherlands, Russia, Africa and Australia" %}
+{% figure caption:'British Airways world 'tails'.
+The tail designs shown here represented Kalahari Desert, Scotland, England, Netherlands, Russia, Africa and Australia' %}
 ![British Airways World Tailfins](/assets/images/essays/britain_rebranded/ba_tailfins.png)
 {% endfigure %}